snikket-im/snikket-android/README.md

 #### What is Blind Trust Before Verification / why are messages marked with a red lock?

 Read more about the concept on https://gultsch.de/trust.html

-#### What happened to OTR support?
-OTR was removed because it was highly unreliable.
-It didn’t work with multiple devices and was never really specified to work with XMPP.
-The codebase was a mess (There was an HTML parser in there for crying out loud to deal with the garbage some OTR clients would send.)
-Verification was implemented in a non-blocking way.
-It would tell you if the current session was using an unknown fingerprint but it didn’t actively stopped you from sending messages until you have confirmed the new fingerprint.
-(Like Conversations would do now with BTBV after verification or when BTBV is turned off.)
-Considering the previous points there was little to no desire from my point to fix this potential security issue or clean up the code base.
-Another reason for the removal was that people would use it *accidentally* even to communicate between two Conversations clients because they read somewhere that OTR is good.

-### What clients do I use on other platforms
-There are XMPP Clients available for all major platforms.
-#### Windows / Linux
-For your desktop computer we recommend that you use [Gajim](https://gajim.org).
-You need to install the `OMEMO` plugin to get the best compatibility with Conversations.
-Plugins can be installed from within the app, from your distribution, or from flatpak if you installed it from there.
-#### iOS
-Unfortunately we don‘t have a recommendation for iPhones right now.
-There are three clients available [Siskin](https://siskin.im/), [ChatSecure](https://chatsecure.org/) and [Monal](https://monal.im/).
-Each with their own pros and cons.

 ### Development